Population (2010)

 Moderate and Up

-Swing into style at the 1920s-era Chase Park Plaza (212 N. Kingshighway Blvd.; 314.633.3000), the Art Deco gem in the heart of the Central West End and next to Forest Park.
+Swing into style at the 1920s-era Royal Sonesta Chase Park Plaza (212 N. Kingshighway Blvd.; 314.633.3000), the Art déco gem in the heart of the Central West End and next to Forest Park.

-The Lemp Mansion (3322 Demenil Place; 314.664.8024) rents four suites for overnight guests.
+The Lemp Mansion (3322 Demenil Place; 314.664.8024) rents four suites for overnight guests just south of downtown.

-In the University City Loop, the Moonrise Hotel (6177 Delmar Blvd.; 314.721.1111) wears a modern theme.
+The Moonrise Hotel (University City: 6177 Delmar Blvd.; 314.721.1111) wears a modern coat.
 It is close to restaurants, bars, music venues, and great people watching.

 Getting There

 If you travel by plane, you’ll arrive at St. Louis Lambert International Airport.
 The airlines with the most flights to St. Louis are Southwest (Terminal 2) and American (Terminal 1), but other airlines also offer service, most at Terminal 1.
 The airport is northwest of downtown, about a 20-30 minute drive depending on traffic.
-MetroLink’s Red Line offers light rail service to downtown and continues on to Belleville, Illinois and Scott Air Force Base; there’s a station at both Terminal 1 and Terminal 2.
-(MetroLink’s Blue Line connects Fairview Heights, Illinois with Shrewbury, Missouri, with stops in downtown Clayton.
-If you’re traveling from the airport to Clayton by MetroLink, the first stop where you could transfer from the Red Line to the Blue Line is Forest Park-DeBaliviere.)
+Metro’s Red Line offers light rail service to downtown and continues on to Belleville, Illinois and Scott Air Force Base; there’s a station at both Terminal 1 and Terminal 2.
+(Metro’s Blue Line connects Fairview Heights, Illinois with Shrewbury, Missouri, with stops in downtown Clayton.
+If you’re traveling from the airport to Clayton by Metro, the first stop where you could transfer from the Red Line to the Blue Line is Forest Park-DeBaliviere.)

 You can also get to St. Louis by train and bus.
 Amtrak offers daily service to St. Louis from Chicago and Kansas City; their primary station is at the Gateway Transportation Center downtown (430 S. 15th St.) but they also stop at the depot in Kirkwood, Missouri.
 Long-distance bus services (Greyhound, Megabus) also arrive and depart from the Gateway Transportation Center, which can be a little hard to find; look for it under the elevated highway at 15th and Poplar Streets.
 There is short-term parking next to the station and overnight parking a block away (in the gated lot at 16th and Poplar Streets); the station is also served by MetroLink’s Red and Blue Lines.